 5. Log in to your Amazon account (or sign up).

 6. Update your tax information on your account, and finish setting up your KDP account.
+For payment purposes, you need to provide your real name and other information, but you most certainly can publish under a pseudonim.

 7. Fill in the information — the name of your project — Title, and subtitle,